-The Experimental Music Studios at the University of Illinois are home to six state-of-the-art multipurpose composition and production studios, and feature a diverse array of software and hardware.
-Logic Pro is our primary DAW, and the studios also include SuperCollider, Kyma, Reaper, Pro Tools, Komplete 11, Waves Diamond plug-ins, and a variety of other digital audio processing software platforms.
-EMS audio hardware includes a Toft ATB 16 analog mixer, a Roland 100M voltage-controlled modular synthesizer, Yamaha DX7 and DX11 synthesizers, dozens of microphones, a large collection of outboard compressors, equalizers, and effects, and several extremely comfortable beanbag chairs.
+The Experimental Music Studios at the University of Illinois are home to seven state-of-the-art multipurpose composition and production studios.
+Computer software includes Logic, Reaper, SuperCollider, Komplete, Waves, and a variety of other digital audio tools.
+Personal computers can be easily integrated into any studio, for students who wish to use their own software.
+Studio hardware includes a Roland 100M voltage-controlled modular synthesizer, a Buchla 200 synthesizer, Yamaha DX7 and DX11 synthesizers, dozens of microphones, a Toft ATB 32-channel analog mixer, a large collection of outboard compressors, equalizers, and effects, lava lamps, and very comfy beanbag chairs.

 Studio A is an analog/digital electroacoustic composition studio with a 4.1 surround system and nearfield monitoring pair.
 Studio A is the primary teaching space for recording courses and functions with Studio X as a control room/live room setup for recording engineering and production applications:

 Studio B is a stereo composition studio designed for instruction in the basics of electroacoustic music composition techniques, including analog/digital audio recording, editing and mixing, MIDI applications, analog modular synthesis, and digital signal processing:

 Studio C is a smaller 5.1 surround sound studio designed for auxillary electroacoustic composition/sound design and general editing work: